cbaltingok98/30minGame/README.md

 # 30minGame
-Make a game while waiting for your pizza
+Make a game before your pizza arrives